-The birth of Padmasambhava occurred in a lotus flower when he appeared as an eight year old child.
-This is reflected in his name Padmasambhava, which is Sanskrit for “lotus born”.
+The divine birth of Padmasambhava occurred when he appeared inside a lotus blossom as an eight year old child.
+Hence his name “lotus born”.
 The child was discovered by a king who asked him to identify his father, mother and caste.
 Padmasambhava proudly explained to the king that he was of divine origin when he stated:

 “My father is the self arisen Samantabhadra and my mother is the sphere of reality Samantabhadri.
-My caste is the union of primordial reality and the Dharmadhatu (Realm of Phenomenon) and my name is the glorious Samantabhadra.”
+My caste is the union of primordial reality and the dhammadhatu (Realm of Phenomenon) and my name is the glorious Samantabhadra.”

-Padmasambhava Buddha Statue Features
+Guru Rinpoche Statue Features

-This Padmasambhava Buddha statue also features his divine attribute called the khatvanga which is leaning against his left shoulder.
+This Guru Rinpoche statue features his divine attribute called the khatvanga which is leaning against his left shoulder.
 Additionally, the khatvanga has the 3 severed heads of the 3 kayas desire, form and formlessness.
 They are impaled on the khatvanga and it is capped with a trident.
 Also, he wears the blue robe of a mantra practitioner and his hat features the 5 petals of the lotus flower.
 Additionally, the statue is hand painted and gilded with 24k gold.

 Our Guru Rinpoche statue was crafted by the master artisans in Patan, Nepal.
 These master craftsmen have been the preferred source of statues for the Tibetan monasteries for many centuries.
 All our Guru Rinpoche statues produced in Patan were hand crafted using the lost wax sculpting method.
 As a result, it displays the fine details of a world class statue.